jniemann66/code-task/README.md

 *Note to Windows Users: to run bash scripts, the use of [Git Bash](https://git-for-windows.github.io/ "Git Bash") is recommended.*

-Note: running **start.sh** from the root of the project actually launches TWO servers !

-1. the **back-end server** written in Node/Express running on **port 9000**
-2. the **front-end server** running on port **3000**

-... these correspond to the two components of this project.
-In a production environment, these two services could (and maybe should) be run on entirely different machines / VMs.

 The end-user connects their browser to the front-end server on port 3000